 Now that the rush of technology has been eliminated, it forces the couple to talk to each other, instead of avoiding their problems.
 The ‘unfamiliar obstacles’ references the furniture they may bump into during the extended dark.
 Yet, it is also a suggestion of the problems they must now face in their relationship.
 Sheers suggests that their relationship has been sustained by their reliance on technology, and now they must face each other in the moment of disconnection.
 Without the distracting influence of modern technology, the couple must face their problems.

 The ‘world lessened’ is a representation of the moment in which all technology is unreachable.
 The lack of power has drawn the greatness of international connection through technology to nothing, just what is before Sheers.
 He can only focus on the present scene, without external distractions.

 The suggestion of ‘candle’s halo’ is an incredibly peaceful image.
 The flickering light connotes a sense of warmth, but also presents an underlying fragility.
 They are forced to discuss the problems in their relationship, the undulating flame of the candle a physical manifestation of their emotional conflicts.

-Intermission forms a moment of realisation, a representation of the gaps in their own relationship.
+‘Intermission’ forms a moment of realization, a representation of the gaps in their own relationship.
 This was achieved through the intervening of nature, with Sheers thanking nature for its help in his understanding.
 The final word of the people, grammatically isolated from the rest of the poem is a poignant elevation of this idea.
-The final ‘enough’ represents the end of his relationship, the epiphany of the differences between them finally compounding into a moment of tragic realisation.
+The final ‘enough’ represents the end of his relationship, the epiphany of the differences between them finally compounding into a moment of tragic realization.